Ansh-Arora-0512/BrainFunctional/README.md

 ```

 ## Thoughts and Concerns
-The interactions of `.`, `-` and `+` with functions is an idea I am unsure of.
-It adds to the versatility of functions and makes them more interactive, but it feels quintessentially unbrainfucky (yes I just made that word up).
-This feeling arises from the idea that the base brainfuck funtions can perform 2 completely different tasks.
-This idea just doesn't sit well with classic brainfuck.
-This is my biggest concern.

-2 other alternatives could be that these operations do nothing when acting on a functions, or that they raise an error.

-The overall implementation of decorators is a rocky idea, since decorators are a higher level concept used in object oriented programming.
+The implementation of decorators is, I feel, a rocky idea, since decorators are a higher level concept used in object oriented programming.
 Brainfuck is most definitely not high-level or object oriented, though functions are considered as objects in brainfunc and are handled in a way that is at least somewhat object oriented.
 But including decorators when there isn't even an implementation for classes?
 Of course, implementing classes to brainfuck will change the language immeasurably and completely break away from it.
 Class objects are probably the most unbrainfucky idea anyone could come up with, so there is no way BrainFunctional will include them or anything similar.

 The pros of implementing decorators is that - unlike in other languages where they don't serve too much purpose (and are a little like syntactic sugar) - in BrainFunctional (due to the low-level handling of functions), decorators actually serve a unique role, and without their existence there is no real way to implement what they do in a versatile and dynamic manner.
 Therefore I feel like they have to stay.